chavolla/GettingCleaningDataProject/README.md

  The original project inforamtion is located in : http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 ##Data extraction and formating explanation
- Datasets from training and testing folders are merged in to a dataset, also the information about the activity and subject are merged to the corresponding row.
+ Datasets from train and test folders are merged in to a dataset, also the information about the activity and subject are merged to the corresponding rows.

  For this project all the columns containing information regarding the **mean** and **standard deviation** is extracted from the original data set.
 The columns refering to **meanFreq** (mean frequency) is excluded since it refers to a weighted average.